F-I-D-O/Manuals/manuals/Hardware Manual.md

 4. run the PC, boot DOS from USB
 5. backup the old vBIOS
 6. run the update tool using the `.rom` file

-# Possible problems

-## The USB is not detected in BIOS
-This problem can have two very different causes:

-- The USB is not bootable.
-    - We could use a wrong procedure to create it, or
-    - the USB image we try to use is not actually a bootable one, but requires some hardware support to be loaded (e.g., HP PC Hardware Diagnostics).
-- The USB is faulty.
-We can try to use
-    1. another USB port, or if still not detected
-    1. another USB stick.